kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Configuration
 =============
-Install the 🇭🇰 Hong Kong fiscal localization package to install all the features of HK Localization.
+Please install the 🇭🇰 Hong Kong fiscal localization package to get all the latest features of HK Localization.

 .. image:: hong_kong/l10n-hk-modules.png
    :alt: Hong Kong localization modules

 .. note::
-   If you wish to use the HK Payroll features, please remember to install the HK - Payroll module separately.
+   If you wish to use the HK Payroll features, please install the HK - Payroll module separately.
 More information can be found under the :ref:`HK Payroll <hong_kong/payroll>`.

 Add FPS QR codes to invoices